priyalpat721/EasyAnimatorCode/readme2.txt

 2) The program creates a Builder object that acts as an adapter between the input file reader that was given to us and our model implementation.
 The Builder was implemented following the Builder design pattern.
+We added three new methods and one new action to our model implementation:
+- 'createShape' that creates a shape with no attributes
+- 'setAttributes' that sets the attributes of a shape
+- 'setBounds' that sets the attributes of the canvas box
+- 'Stay' action that represents a 'no motion' action

 3) The program tries to read the input file.
 If the file is not found, the program calls 'showMessage' again to popup an error message and exits.